 NOTE: The Graduate Center is not available for reservation by undergraduate student organizations, campus departments, or external organizations.

 All room reservations must be placed through our online Event Management System.
 Reserved room access and use must occur within the allotted reservation times.
 Reservation times must include the client’s event preparation, catering, decoration, and/or rehearsal time as well as time after the event to clean, remove decorations, equipment, and other items.
-Limited staff support is available for audiovisual assistance and room configurations in the Gibeling and West conference rooms.
+Limited staff support is available for room configuration changes in the Gibeling and West conference rooms.
 Staffing is not available for mid-event room configuration changes unless approved in advance by the Graduate Center Manager.

 Clients shall observe all applicable policies of the Graduate Center, Conference and Event Services, and the University of California, Davis, including all local, state, and federal laws and ordinances.
 Clients shall only have the use of the facility for the sole purpose stated when reserved within the Event Management System.
 Clients shall not make any alterations to the facility, building systems or equipment.
 At the end of the event, the facility shall be left in a clean, safe condition.
 Client shall remove own property and materials from the facility, as well as those of Client’s performers, decorators and/or caterers.